grnet/archipelago/docs/archipelago.rst

 object in a RADOS pool.
 It can be used instead of the file blocker, to create and use disks over RADOS storage.

-Block devices (xsegbd)
+Block devices (blktap)
 ~~~~~~~~~~~~~~~~~~~~~~

-Each volume on Archipelago is exposed as a block device in the system /dev
+Each volume on Archipelago is exposed as a block device in the system
-directory.
-These special devices are nothing more than just another peer, which
+/dev/xen/blktap-2/ directory.
+These special devices are nothing more than just
-forwards the requests through the shared memory segment, to the volume composer
+another peer, which forwards the requests through the shared memory segment,
-for completion.
+to the volume composer for completion.

-In a nutshell, in archipelago, each xsegbd device communicates through the
+In a nutshell, in archipelago, each blktap device communicates through the
 shared memory segment with the volume composer.
 Then the volume composer
 requests the objects on which it should perform the I/O from the mapper.
 The
 mapper takes into account all the necessary logic (taking locks etc) and